ingararntzen/timingdocs/docs/source/axis.rst

 The axis implementation targets high performance with high volumes of cues.
 In particular, the efficiency of the **lookup** operation is important as it is likely used repeatedly, for instance during media playback.
-For this reason, the axis implementation is optimized with respect to fast **lookup**, with the implication that internal costs related to indexing are paid by the **update** operation.
+For this reason the axis implementation is optimized with respect to fast **lookup**, with the implication that internal costs related to indexing are paid by the **update** operation.